Pros and Cons of Spray Polyurethane Foam (SPF) Roofing Systems

 SPF roofs are installed by spraying a liquid on the existing roof and allowing it to expand into a foam.

 SPF roofing delivers thermal, air, and moisture barriers to provide the highest R-value per inch, which means the material provides better insulation for the building.

 The polyurethane foam keeps heat out in the summer and in during the winter, lowering energy costs for facility owners.
 The silicone top coating resists UV light, protecting the foam and reduces heat absorption (emissivity).

-Once an SPF roof is installed, it requires minimal upkeep.
+Once an SPF roof is installed, it requires minimal preventative maintenance and repair.
 If properly maintained, your SPF roof can last over 50 years.